unbit/spockfs/README.md

 this time the X-Spock-size is 0, so the response has an empty body and a X-Spock-size of 18 (that is the number of bytes required for listxattr() output)

+Note: on Linux, user-governed extended attributes must be prefixed with `user.`

 GETXATTR
 --------